MicrosoftDocs/fabric-docs/docs/data-science/tutorial-data-cleaning-functional-dependencies.md

 In this section, you set up a notebook environment with the necessary modules and data.

-1. Semantic link is available in the default runtime when using Fabric, and there is no need to install it.
-If you want to be sure you are using the most updated version of semantic link you can run the command:
+1. For Spark 3.4 and above, Semantic link is available in the default runtime when using Fabric, and there is no need to install it.
+If you are using Spark 3.3 or below, or if you want to update to the most recent version of Semantic Link, you can run the command:

 ` ` ` python
 %pip install -U semantic-link